 Then there is perhaps my favorite artist – Salvador Dali.
 Here is the Sacrament of the Last Supper he created in 1955.

-So over this holiday break if you need to recharge your artistic spirit, perhaps a trip up to D.C. is in the cards.
+So over this holiday break if you need to recharge your artistic spirit, perhaps a trip up to Washington DC is in the cards.
 It certainly was a beautiful day while I was there (thanks Mary!).